 But, what if someone dared to show how politicians engage in these different activities?
 What would happen if the public knew with whom their public servants meet?
 Or if the databases detailing the income of public sector workers that currently lie within public entities were published and therefore provided the hard proof of what we all know is the reality?
 Maybe we could save our democracy?

-This is at the heart of CabilVeo’s mission.
-CabilVeo is the lastest initiative from the Anticorruption Institute that seeks to publish in open source data, all relevant information regarding the appointments, trips taken and gifts received by officials from 37 government entities.
+This is at the very heart of CabilVeo’s mission.
+CabilVeo is the lastest initiative from the Anti-Corruption Institute, which seeks to publish as open source data all relevant information regarding the appointments, trips taken and gifts received by public officials across different government entities.
 To this end, we seek to bring greater visibility to the otherwise hidden and corrupt power networks within the country.

 You, too, can join us in our crusade as we fight to ensure ours is a country free from corruption.